 Wildfires in the western states are worsening every year: they are bigger, hotter, more deadly, and more destructive.
 In California in 2018, the combination of natural fuel from a record 129 million trees killed by drought and bark beetles (as reported by the United States Forest Service) and compounding atmospheric conditions led to numerous large and small wildfires.
 The number of fires and burned area increased greatly in June and July, as shown in Figure 3-2.
-Significant wildfires started breaking out in June of that year; later in the summer, a series of large wildfires erupted across California, mostly in the northern part of the state, including the destructive Carr and Mendocino Complex Fires.
+Significant wildfires started breaking out in June of that year; later on in the summer, a series of large wild-fires erupted across California, mostly in the northern part of the state, including the destructive Carr and Mendocino Complex Fires.
+Figure 3-3 shows the more frequent ozone exceedances in the LVV after mid-June, reflecting the impact of the California wildfires during this period.